 Any student who feels he or she is being bullied or harassed should immediately report such conduct to his or her teacher, the principal, or any other school administrator, without fear of reprisal.
-The student need not first report the Bullying/Harassment to his or her teacher, especially if the student believes the teacher engaged in or knowingly tolerated any Bullying/Harassment of the student.
-The student may make this report alone or with his or her parent/guardian.
+The student

 An employee who receives a report of Bullying/Harassment of a student or who witnesses the Bullying/Harassment of a student shall immediately report the incident first to the site administrator or site designee then to the Assistant Superintendent for Educational Services and Human Resources (if alleged Bullying/Harassment is by an employee).
 Administrators, upon receiving a report of Bullying/Harassment from a student, shall provide the student with a copy of the Bullying/Harassment policy as well as the Administrative Regulation which contains procedures for filing complaints regarding Bullying/Harassment, parents/guardians of the student (victim) shall be contacted.